-Although typically not a life threatening condition, a pinched nerve can be painful enough that knowing the risk factors and how to prevent a pinched nerve, if possible, is well worth your time.
-A pinched nerve occurs when an abnormality in the spinal anatomy, whether it be a herniated disc, bulging disc, or bone spurs, extrudes into the spinal canal and compresses the surrounding spinal nerves.
-And because nerve roots exiting the spinal column form a network throughout the entire body, it’s possible for a pinched nerve in the lower back to present symptoms that travel as far as the toes.
+A pinched nerve can be painful and debilitating, affecting time with family, your job and your ability to get a good night’s sleep.
+For this reason, knowing the risk factors and how to potentially prevent a pinched nerve can be worth your time.
+A pinched nerve occurs in the spinal column when displaced spinal anatomy, such as a herniated disc, bulging disc or bone spurs, causes narrowing and puts pressure on a nerve in the spine.
+And, because nerve roots exiting the spinal column form a network throughout the entire body, it’s possible for a pinched nerve in the lower back to cause symptoms that travel into the extremities.

-- Preventable – by exercising and managing your weight, you can take extra pressure off of the spinal anatomy, while still keeping surrounding muscles and bones strong.
-Always practicing good posture also helps keep your spine aligned and your weight distributed evenly across all spinal regions.
-Smoking wreaks havoc on your spine — not only does nicotine inhibit circulation, but it saps the nutrients from your intervertebral discs, while also interfering with heart and lung function.
+- Preventable.
+By exercising and managing your weight, you can take extra pressure off the spinal anatomy, while also strengthening surrounding muscles.
+Practicing good posture also keeps your spine aligned and your weight distributed evenly across all spinal regions.
+Smoking is an activity that can be particularly damaging to the spine — not only does nicotine inhibit circulation, but it saps the nutrients from your spinal discs while also interfering with heart and lung function.

-- Non-preventable – leading causes of pinched nerves are degenerative diseases (degenerative disc disease and facet disease), which can occur as a natural part of aging.
-Some people are also born with genetic predispositions to pinched nerves, such as scoliosis, lordosis, or Paget’s disease.
-Certain pre-natal conditions, like spinal muscular atrophy, can also cause the spinal canal to be abnormally narrow, which greatly increases the risk of neural compression.
+- Non-preventable.
+Leading causes of pinched nerves are degenerative diseases, which occur as part of the natural aging process.
+Some people are also born with genetic predispositions to conditions that can cause pinched nerves, such as scoliosis, lordosis or Paget’s disease.
+Certain prenatal conditions, like spinal muscular atrophy, can also cause the spinal canal to be abnormally narrow, which greatly increases the risk of neural compression.

-In most cases, the symptoms of a pinched nerve can be managed non-surgically with a course of conservative treatment that might include physical therapy, hot/cold therapy, epidural steroid injections, and over-the-counter or prescription analgesics, among others.
-If weeks or months of these methods offer no improvement in your condition, it may be time to contact Laser Spine Institute.
-Our team of orthopedic experts can tell you more about the minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover lives without back pain.
-Request a free review of your MRI or CT scan, or find out more information about pinched nerve risk factors.
+In most cases, the symptoms of a pinched nerve can be managed nonsurgically with a course of conservative treatment, including physical therapy, hot/cold therapy, epidural steroid injections and over-the-counter or prescription medication, among others.
+If weeks or months of these methods offer no improvement in your condition, however, surgery can become an option.
+If you are being recommended to undergo a spine procedure, contact Laser Spine Institute.
+Our caring team can tell you more about our minimally invasive spine surgery that has helped more than 75,000 patients find relief from neck or back pain.